isomerpages/govtech-gobusiness-main/_browse-all-licences-IMDA/Fixed-Wireless-Network.md

 <H3>Application Details</H3>

-<p>For establishing and providing Fixed Wireless Network (such as use of multiple high power base or fixed station within a cluster).</p>
+<p>You should apply for a Fixed Wireless Network Licence if you intend to establish and operate the network or provide fixed wireless services (such as use of multiple high-power base or fixed station within a cluster).</p>

 <strong>Additional Information</strong>